eduardo4whitbread/foursquare-venue-search/README.md

 Tests were added for different scenarios of the search list feature using roboletric.

 The application allows the user to search for places near a location, if an address is provided by foursquare API and the user has Google maps installed he can click the venue to get navigation details.

+Four Square API credentials can be made by changing the values of CLIENT_ID_VALUE, CLIENT_SECRET_VALUE and CLIENT_VERSION_VALUE on build.gradle file.